 - List the dates — Jot down the beginning and end dates of the sublease period.
 The end date on the sublease can’t go beyond the end date of the original lease.

-- Establish the monthly rent — List not only your subtenants’ portion of the rent, but yours as well.
+- Establish the monthly rent — List your subtenants’ portion of the rent and yours.
 Additionally, note how much each individual owes for utilities and other expenses.

 - Add the subtenants’ names — Clearly state the names of all subtenants who will live in the rental.

 - Provide your name — Write your name and the name(s) of anyone else listed on the original lease.